-Sara Drury is a longtime friend of mine whom I’ve worked with on projects off and on over the years.
+Sara Drury is a long time friend.
+She has worked with me on projects off and on throughout the years.
 In the Summer of 2019, she approached me about revamping her website, since she would soon be releasing a new book.
 She was transitioning away from a makeup focused business model to a holistic one that benefitted many aspects of women’s lives.
 As such, she needed to change her primary domain name.
 I contacted her domain registrar directly in order to get all of that sorted out.
 I had a lot of ideas on how to help her reorganize the content on her life coach website design.

 There was no time to waste, so Sara and I got to work on brainstorming right away.